vkocubinsky/SublimeTableEditor/README.rst

 * Select "Table Editor: Disable for current view"

 **Enable for all files**

+Probably this option is usable if you work only with text or wiki markup files

 * Click Preferences -> Settings - User
 * put setting "enable_table_editor": true